mapschool/mapschool/README.md

 Symbolic techniques include anything representable in graphics or even 3D, so let's only look at a few:

+## Sequential & Categorical

+Symbolization tends to highlight two different characteristics of data: the sequential and categorical.

 ### Choropleth

 Choropleth maps preserve the existing boundaries and shapes of places and represent data by changing their colors, patterns or textures.
 A familiar example of this kind of map is in election results or demographic makeup, in which data is percentage values for some fixed piece of land - a value per voting precinct or census area.

 Choropleth maps are a natural fit for data like rates, densities, or percentages.
 They aren't recommended for absolute values: since they keep the area of shapes the same, they tend to over-emphasize large features.
 Also, since choropleth maps rely on color differences to represent information, it's very important that the colors are well-chosen to be colorblind-safe, understandable, and consistent.

+##### Choropleths in Depth

+The selection of colors in a choropleth map is generally called the 'palette' or the 'color ramp', especially when the colors are sequential.
+[ColorBrewer](http://colorbrewer2.org/) is a well-researched set of colors that are understandable and clear.

 ### Point